noahehall/theBookOfNoah/0current/languages/scala/sbt.md

 #### config files

+- any _.sbt and _.scala file can have any arbitrary name
 - `root/build.sbt` : build definition: configures the project build, project settings,library dependencies, etc,
   - the location of this file defines the project root
   - in multi-project builds you can place a scoped `build.sbt` in the base dir for that project